Code-Institute-Submissions/jossansik-portfolio-project3-hangman-game_janResub/README.md

 ![Input5](screenshots/already_guessed.png)

-If the player wants to restart the game, "restart" can be inputted.
+5. If the player wants to restart the game, "restart" can be inputted.
 This resets the cosole and the rules are printed out again.

 ![Input6](screenshots/restart.png)

-when the game is over and the player has either lost or won, a message is displayed requesting the player to press enter to try again.
+6. When the game is over and the player has either lost or won, a message is displayed requesting the player to press enter to try again.

 ![Input7](screenshots/try_again.png)
 ![Input8](screenshots/try_again2.png)